buildit/bookit-infrastructure/README.md

 | :---                  | :---          | :---          | :---
 | Size of RDS Instances    | Vertical      | db-aurora      | InstanceType  |
 | # of RDS Instances    | Vertical      | db-aurora      | _currently via Replication property in Mappings inside db-aurora/main.yaml_  |

+## Maintenance

+Except in very unlikely and unusual circumstances _all infrastructure/build changes should be made via CloudFormation updates_ either by submitting template file changes via the appropriate make command, or by changing parameters in the existing CloudFormation stacks using the console.
+Failure to do so will cause the running environment(s) to diverge from the as-declared CloudFormation resources and may (will) make it impossible to do updates in the future via CloudFormation.

+> An alternative to immediate execution of stack updates in the CloudFormation console is to use the "change set"
+> feature.
+This creates a pending update to the CloudFormation stack that can be executed immediately, or go through an
+> approval process.
+This is a safe way to preview the "blast radius" of planned changes, too before committing.

+### Updating ECS AMIs

+The ECS cluster runs Amazon-supplied AMIs.
+The AMIs are captured in a map in the `compute-ecs/main.yaml` template.
+Occasionally, Amazon releases newer AMIs and marks existing instances as out-of-date in the ECS console.
+To update to the latest set of AMIs, run the `./cloudformation/scripts/ecs-optimized-ami.sh` script and copy the results into the `compute-ecs/main.yaml` template's `AWSRegionToAMI` mapping.

 ## Logs